EventStore/EventStore/docs/server/security/README.md

 The feature is designed to support different master key sources.
 Currently, the following master key sources are implemented:
 - `File` - loads master keys from a directory
-  - The master key can be generated using [es-genkey-cli](https://github.com/EventStore/es-genkey-cli)
+  - The master key can be generated using [es-cli](https://cloudsmith.io/~eventstore/repos/eventstore/packages/?q=es-cli) with the command: `es-cli encryption generate-master-key`
   - For proper security, the master key files must be located on a drive other than where the database files are.
   - This master key source is not recommended to be used in production as it provides minimal protection.